 In 1996, the Company was incorporated in Ontario with its primary focus on uranium exploration in Nunavut, Canada.
-Nunavut is the only territory and/or province that has settled its native land claim issues.
+Nunavut is the only province and/or territory that has settled its native land claim issues.
+On its BC properties, the Company has determined the boundaries of its 5% Net Smelter Return Royalty (NSR) within Copper Mountain Mining Corporation's land holdings, which include a producing mine in Princeton, BC.